-This release of the Episerver User Guide describes features available in Episerver as of February 20, 2020.
+This release of the Episerver User Guide describes features available in Episerver as of 2020-08-12.
 See release notes (below) for update history.
-See Archived documentation in the online version of the user guide for previously released user guides.
+See Archived documentation in the online version of the user guide for previously released user guides and for older release notes.

-Release notes
+Release notes 2020